Updated on:

 There are many tour options that offer guided tours + skip-the-line access to the Basilica, the Sistine Chapel & the Vatican Museums – I highly recommend this option to save you time and enhance your overall experience!
 Even if you don’t choose a guided tour, tickets are required for the Sistine Chapel & Vatican Museum, these can be purchased as a combo or individually.

 After spending your morning at the Vatican, I recommend exploring the Trastevere, one of Rome’s most famous neighborhoods, that also sits on the same side of the river as the Vatican.
 There’s not a lot of touristy type destinations to see here, it’s just a great place to experience more authentic Roman culture.
-I recommend exploring and having dinner over here!
-Nannarella is one of my favorite restaurants in Italy and is located in this neighborhood!
+I recommend exploring and having lunch over here!
+See all of my favorite Trastevere restaurants here!
+My top reccs are Tonarello or La Tavernetta 29 da Tony e Andrea

-What to Do in Rome Day 3: Explore the rest of Rome
+Rome Itinerary Day 3: Explore the Rest of Rome

 Ancient Rome & the Vatican are two of the best areas to see in Rome, and each take a decent amount of time to properly explore.
-I recommend using your third day to see some of the other best sights of Rome, but also to enjoy a bit more of a leisurely pace as the’y don’t require tickets or planning ahead of time’re qucker to explore.
+I recommend using your third day to see some of the other best sights of Rome, but also to enjoy a bit more of a leisurely pace as these places are quicker to explore!

 Days 8-10 Amalfi Coast & Pompeii